rfbergeron/bompiler/IDEAS.md

 To make accessing variables uniform, parameters should be immediately written to the stack at the beginning of the function.
 This sequence of operations will look similar to the way a local variable declaration appears in assembly.

+## Handling function return values
+Function return values always end up in the same virtual register, `vr0`.
+This register must also be restored by the caller before it can continue, even though its contents are needed when the function returns a value.
+So, after each function call and before the volatile registers are restored, the return value should automatically be moved to a new vreg.

 ## postfix and prefix increment and decrement
 Increment and decrement require an lval as their argument, which means that the